 If you have Medi-Cal or MediCaid here is a great resource for you:

 What is Teenage Depression?

-Mental health practitioners are strongly advising not to ignore this issue, as the number of teens who are not getting help is at an all-time high.
+Mental health professionals strongly advises not to ignore this issue, as the number of teens not getting help is at an all-time high.
 Nowadays, almost 60% of kids with depression are not getting the proper treatment, and one of the main reasons for that is the stigma that society has imposed on mental health issues.
-Teen Mental Health Treatment in Los Angeles helps teenagers struggling with mental issues to overcome their struggles, with help from clinical staff, structure, and therapy.
+Teen Mental Health Treatment in Los Angeles helps teenagers struggling with mental issues to overcome their struggles with help from clinical staff, structure, and therapy.

 How to Recognize Teen Depression Symptoms?